 Program OverviewPrinter Friendly

-The Addiction and Mental Health Worker program is offered by the School of Community and Health Studies.
-This program helps you acquire the knowledge and skills needed to work in mental health and addiction services, using evidence-based knowledge and skills in screening, assessing and responding to people with mental health and substance use issues from diverse cultural and community perspectives.
+The School of Community and Health Studies offers the Addiction and Mental Health Worker program.
+It will help you acquire the education to work in mental health and addiction services using evidence-based knowledge and skills in screening, assessing, and responding to people with mental health and substance-use issues from diverse cultural and community perspectives.

-In your Addition and Mental Health Work courses, you learn to work with individuals, family members and small groups who are impacted by addiction and mental health issues.
-You’ll work with them in a variety of community health and human services settings, such as mental health and addiction agencies, homeless drop-in centres and crisis service centres.
-You also gain the knowledge to advocate for equitable access to supports and services, including health promotion, prevention and harm reduction.
+In Addiction and Mental Health Work courses, you'll learn to work — in a variety of community health and human services settings such as mental health and addiction agencies, homeless drop-in centres and crisis service centres — with individuals, family members and small groups impacted by addiction and mental health issues.
+You'll also gain the knowledge to advocate for equitable access to supports and services including health promotion, prevention and harm reduction.
 The Addiction and Mental Health Work program has a commitment to reconciliation with Indigenous communities in Canada.
-As such, we offer students Indigenous perspectives to addiction and mental health work throughout their courses.
+As a result, courses will offer Indigenous perspectives to addiction and mental health work.

-Classroom instruction is combined with field placement experience in the second year when you spend several days each week working with clients under the supervision of experienced service providers in social service agencies.
-Meanwhile, field placements give you the opportunity to work in interprofessional teams to gain direct experience providing support to clients and families through case management, assessment, referral and navigating systems of care.
-As such, the practical experience gained during placements helps to reinforce classroom learning and provides grounding for full-time work after graduation.
+Classroom instruction will be combined with a second-year field placement experience during which you'll spend several days each week working with clients in social service agencies under the supervision of experienced service providers.
+You'll have the opportunity to work in interprofessional teams to gain direct experience providing support to clients and families through case management, assessment, referral and navigating systems of care.
+The practical experience you gain will help to reinforce classroom learning and provide grounding for full-time work after graduation.

 Please Note: This program is taught using a combination of modalities.
-Courses may be taught face-to-face, online or in blended/hybrid combination of both online and traditional classroom teaching.
+Courses may be delivered face-to-face, online or in blended/hybrid combination of both online and traditional classroom teaching.

-As a student in the Addiction and Mental Health Worker, you learn to:
+In the Addiction and Mental Health Worker program, you'll learn to: